 Learning about the anti-poaching measures in the park, and then being able to see how peacefully these creatures exist is nothing short of sickening.
 Suffice to say, between this and the zoos, my perspective has either changed or my convictions grown stronger.
 It is impossible, completely impossible, to not fall in love with one, if not many, of the creatures in South Africa.
 It’s easy to forget how real poaching is, even in a protected park like Kruger.
 You’ll be quickly reminded when shown the skull of an animal bludgeoned and shot for its horns.
 Sigh.

 After a few hours of seeing animals I thought only existed in cartoons, and having my innards rearranged via tires, I was ready for a siesta.
 Back to the lodge for a nap and lunch, but not before seeing a pack of zebras hanging on the what’s essentially the front lawn.

-By the end of the day, I had seen the big give, and some hyenas and birds that were such magnificent shades of blue I’d never identified before.
+By the end of the day, I had seen the big five, and some hyenas and birds that were such magnificent shades of blue I’d never identified before.
 The one thing about getting out of the Flintstones’ safari car is that as soon as my feet hit the ground, I want to climb back in.